jacebenson/jace.pro/src/post/2020-07-30-opportunity-is-out-there/index.md

 1.  **Keep it current.**               - Update that resume anytime you get a job with the tasks or skills they list.
 2.  **Don't lie.**                     - It's easy to lie, not so easy to get away with it.
 If caught you won't be hired.
-3.  **Describe creatively.** - Change things like, "Handled integrations" with, "Saved 5 hours per week per person automating ServiceNow to Payroll feeds"
+3.  **Describe creatively.**           - "Handled integrations" becomes, "Saved 5 hours per week per person automating ServiceNow to Payroll feeds"
 4.  **Know your skills.**              - An admin and a developer can look the same on paper.
 5.  **Clean up your social media.**    - If they look you up, you don't want contriveral things coming up.
 6.  **Know your resume.**              - BE READY TO SPEAK ON EVERY THING YOU PUT ON THE RESUME.
 7.  **Make it personal.**              - Tailor the resume to the job.
-Use their lingo from their job posting.\
+Use their lingo from their job posting.
-8.  **Quantify your successes.**       - Numbers will find attention.\
+8.  **Quantify your successes.**       - Numbers will find attention.
-9.  **Enlist your community.**         - Share the details where you help others and they help you.\
+9.  **Enlist your community.**         - Share the details where you help others and they help you.
 10. **Pair your resume down.**         - Be concise.
-This isn't an biography.\
+This isn't an biography.

 You *should* update your resumer per position applied to show your best sides to the potiental employer.
 I've done this but not everytime.